status-im/help.status.im/docs/en/getting-started/create-or-restore-your-status-profile-using-a-recovery-phrase.md

 !!! tip
     Creating or restoring a profile using a recovery phrase follows the same procedure.

-## Create or restore your profile using a recovery phrase
+## Create or restore your profile using a recovery phrase {: #create-or-restore-profile-with-recovery-phrase }

 When you restore your Status profile using a recovery phrase, Status tries to pull your information from the [decentralized Waku network][peer-to-peer-messaging].
 Status doesn't use centralized servers and doesn't store your profile information.